xwmx/nb/README.md

              [-r | --reverse] [<id> | <filename> | <path> | <title> | <query>]

 Options:
   --bookmarks               List only bookmarks.
-  -e --excerpt <length>  Print an excerpt <length> lines long under each
+  -e, --excerpt [<length>]  Print an excerpt <length> lines long under each
                             note's filename [default: 3].
   --filenames               Print the filename for each note.
   --no-id                   Don't print the id next to each note's filename.
   -n <limit>                The maximum number of notes to list.
   --<limit>                 Shortcut for `-n <limit>`.
-  -s --sort              Order notes by id.
+  -s, --sort                Order notes by id.
-  -r --reverse           Order notes by id descending.
+  -r, --reverse             Order notes by id descending.

 Description:
   List notes in the current notebook.